 Structure of Mark chapter 13

 Jesus gave two short stories to illustrate the teaching: The fig tree (v28) illustrates v14-23, and the man going on a journey (v34) illustrates v24-27.
-This shows us that Mark is using a law of composition called interchange, where two topics are interweaved:
+This shows us that Mark is using a law of literary composition called interchange, where two topics are interweaved:

 A. Fall of Jerusalem (v5-23)